Somatic Experiencing (SE)

 A gentle, body-based approach to Resolving Symptoms Related to Stress, Overwhelm & Trauma

 Peter Levine is the founder and developer of Somatic Experiencing.
-He studied how animals in the wild reacted and responded to, what we would experience as a traumatic situation, possibly leading to years of varying degrees of post traumatic stress disorder (PTSD).
+He studied how animals in the wild reacted and responded to, what we would experience as a traumatic situation, possibly leading to years of varying degrees of post traumatic stress (PTS).
 He noticed that these (natural) threats-to-life did not cause wild animals residual trauma or symptoms of on-going stress.
-But humans do.
-So he discovered a series of behaviours that animals go through, and developed techniques to help humans go through them too, unlocking stuckness and continuing the process of resolution and return to normal, healthy life.
+But in humans it did.
+He noticed a series of behaviors that animals go through, and developed techniques to help humans go through them too, unlocking stuck-ness and continuing the process of resolution and return to flow and healthy.

-Ama will direct you through simple yet powerful body-centered explorations, exercisses, self touch, and assisted touch, to help move these stuck energies, to complete the survival physiology, to encourage reconnection with self and deep healing.
+Ama will direct and accompany you through simple yet powerful body-centered explorations, exercises, self touch, and assisted touch, to help move these stuck energies, to complete the survival physiology, to encourage reconnection with self and deep healing.

-As we begin the process of delving into the depths of trauma and survival physiology, we work first with minor stressors to keep the process gentle.
+As we begin the process of delving into the depths of trauma and survival physiology, we explore first with minor stressors to keep the process gentle.
 Ama guides you to notice how the body reacts and changes, and helps you to identify coping strategies that have been employed.
-We feel into the body's experience, in the present moment.
+We listen and feel into the body's experience, in the present moment.
 Without requiring a story, without replaying an incident, we begin by listening to what the body is telling us, and try to translate it for deeper understanding.
-And we start to focus our energy on what helps to shift that feeling.
+And we direct focus and attention to what helps shift that feeling.